swcarpentry/git-novice/_episodes/15-supplemental-ssh.md

 uses HTTPS protocol.
 However, this actually creates security risks, so, they removed the CLI username/password option.
-Instead, they kept two options which provide more robust security: SSH, which is a widely used protocol; and Personal Access Tokens (PAT), which uses the HTTPS protocol, and is specific to GitHub.
+Instead, they kept two options which provide more robust security: SSH, which is a widely used protocol; and Personal Access Tokens (PAT), which uses the HTTPS protocol.
 The minimum level of SSH to connect to GitHub is described in episode 7.

 This supplemental episode discusses SSH and key pairs in more depth and detail, and provides details of advanced setup of SSH for GitHub.
 It is included in this Git lesson